Timur Shah Durrani: Death and legacy (1793)

 After the death of Timur Shah, Zaman Shah Durrani ascended the throne, inheriting the Durrani Empire, five of his sons would eventually become rulers in their own right or contendents for power.
-According to Fayz Muhammad those sons were: # Humayun Mirza (would rebel after Timur Shah's death in Kandahar and would attempt to take the throne on 3 separate occasions), Mahmud Shah (ruled Afghanistan 1801–1803 and 1809–1818, ruled from 1818 to 1829 in Herat), Zaman Shah (ruled Afghanistan 1793–1801), Firuz al-Din Mirza (ruled Herat virtually independent from 1801 to 1818), Shuja ul-Mulk (ruled Afghanistan 1803–1809), controlled Peshawar briefly in 1810, fled into Sikh and later British protection, made an unsuccessful attempt to conquer Kandahar in 1834, was installed as ruler of Afghanistan by the British from 7 August 1839 until his assassination on 5 April 1842) and Ali Shah (ruled Afghanistan 1818-1819).
+According to Fayz Muhammad those sons were: Humayun Mirza (rebelled after Timur Shah's death in Kandahar and would attempt to take the throne on 3 separate occasions), Mahmud Shah (ruled Afghanistan 1801–1803 and 1809–1818, ruled from 1818 to 1829 in Herat), Zaman Shah (ruled Afghanistan 1793–1801), Firuz al-Din Mirza (ruled Herat virtually independent from 1801 to 1818), Shuja ul-Mulk (ruled Afghanistan 1803–1809), controlled Peshawar briefly in 1810, fled into Sikh and later British protection, made an unsuccessful attempt to conquer Kandahar in 1834, was installed as ruler of Afghanistan by the British from 7 August 1839 until his assassination on 5 April 1842) and Ali Shah (ruled Afghanistan 1818-1819).